SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API will be used to submit the Employment records for the Employee.
+This API will be used to submit the Employment records for the candidate.

 **URL Parameters**